-A dry pail is an empty bucket or basket used to store dirty nappies until wash day.
-The ideal dry pail has holes in the sides and allows for lots of airflow, which minimises smells.
-A washing basket with holes in the side is perfect.
+A dry pail is an empty basket used to store dirty nappies until wash day.
+The ideal dry pail has holes in the sides and allows for lots of airflow.
+This minimises the formation of ammonia, by evaporating the water from urine.

 Decades ago wet pailing was the most common method of dirty nappy storage.
 This is no longer a suitable or needed option.
 Napisan previously contained sodium hypochlorite (the active ingredient in bleach which sanitises), it no longer does, so the modern Napisan/Vanish does not sanitise.
 Wet pailing poses a drowning risk, creates a perfect breeding ground for bacteria to flourish, constant soaking of nappies degrades them prematurely and is more labour intensive.